-Applicants must certify upon submission that their application is true and correct to the best of their knowledge.
-The application included required input fields, required attachment uploads, and required budgets.
-Selecting an input field or uploading a blank document to circumvent the application requirements invalidates the application certification and will result in immediate disgualification, without exception or appeal.
+Applicants must certify upon submission that their application is true and correct to the best of their knowledge: the required application input fields, attachment uploads, and budgets.
+Selecting an input field or uploading a blank document to circumvent the application requirements invalidates the application certification and will result in immediate disqualification.
 Applicants that intentionally input false information or that intentionally upload blank documents will have their good standing with the Department revoked and may be determined to be ineligible for other Department funding.
 Intentionally providing false information is fraud.

 Applicants that rely on consultants or grant writers to prepare the CDBG application are strongly encouraged to review the application for completeness and correctness prior to submittal.
+It is also strongly encouraged to give plenty of time for submitting prior to the cutoff date and at least several hours prior to the cutoff time.

-If an input field, upload requirement, or application component is not functioning correctly or if there are system outages or other system failures prior to submittal, please contact cdbg@hcd.ca.gov as soon as possible to document the issue so that applications are not disgualified due to technical difficulties.
+If an input field, upload requirement, or application component is not functioning correctly, or if there are system outages or other system failures prior to submittal, please contact cdbg@hcd.ca.gov as soon as possible prior to the cutoff time to document the issue so that applications are not disqualified due to technical difficulties.
 Failure to contact the Department with system issues will not exempt Applicants from application verification requirements.